hyperdriveguy/pokelds/CONTRIBUTING.md

-The goal of Pokémon LDS is to create an amazing game full of excitement, challenges, puzzles, and of course, references to Utah, LDS culture, and the Book of Mormon (Along with other scripture), while keeping most of the Pokémon mechanics (eg. battles) the same.
+The goal of Pokémon LDS is to create an amazing game full of excitement, challenges, puzzles, and of course, references to Utah, LDS culture, and the Book of Mormon (Along with other scripture), while keeping some of the Pokémon concepts (eg. battles) the same.

 Keep this in mind when suggesting a feature or enhancement.